-SUMMARY: Record numbers of people are quitting their jobs.
+SUMMARY: Record numbers of people who are quitting their jobs.
 Big cities are losing residents.
 Few are jumping at the idea of returning to the office full-time.
-Recent headlines continue to highlight large swathes of people collectively making some big life choices, which will affect the way we market to them.
+Recent headlines continue to highlight large swathes of people collectively making big life choices, which will affect how we market to them.

 As part of a longitudinal consumer study, Deloitte surveyed more than 20,000 people across 23 countries about how they feel their priorities have shifted over the past year.4 Priorities focused on areas that help get behind some of the current headlines we’re seeing today—exploring shifting sentiment around work, purpose, money, how and where we spend our time, and more.

 Here are the findings:

 People who measured high in seeking personal change were also more likely to cite a shift in other priorities, particularly around work/life balance areas.

 Roughly one in four Americans feel they’re pursuing more purposeful goals than focusing on earning more.
 Nearly double that number (44%) cite finding more time to enjoy today rather than working harder to get ahead.

 Over the next month, they intend to spend roughly 1.7 times more on recreation and entertainment, 1.6 times more on restaurants, and 1.2 times more on leisure travel than those prioritizing working harder.